Colt-the-analyst/firstexperimentrepo/README.md

 Other folders created today include Data (which contains the ECE directory), Results, Reports, Figures and Docs.

 report.html has also been created.
 It serves the purpose of quick and general EDA.

+Confirm that this has been uploaded to Github.